NVIDIA/Megatron-LM/examples_deepspeed/rebase/README.md

 ## Notes/TODOs
 * After the sync, DeepSpeed still relies on the older activation checkpointing mechanism (see function ```_checkpointed_forward``` in ```Megatron-DeepSpeed/megatron/model/transformer.py```) since we didn't have time to integrate with the new version yet.
 Contribution is very welcomed.
+* (Aug 2023 update) With the contribution from 3P users (https://github.com/microsoft/Megatron-DeepSpeed/pull/225), now it's also possible to use Megatron-LM's newer activation checkpointing mechanism.
+We DeepSpeed team compared the [older mechanism](ds_pretrain_gpt_1.3B.sh) and [newer mechanism](ds_pretrain_gpt_1.3B_megatron_checkpointing.sh), and found that the convergence (in terms of training loss) is the same, and the performance (in terms of TFLOPs) is also quite similar.
+However, this is just one comparison so users may still want to test both options for their training.